EthanPeters96/FlavorWave/README.md

 The site was also tested using dev tools on Google Chrome for responsiveness

-### Compatability
+### Compatibility

-[Google Chrome](https;//google.co.uk) Manually tested on google chrome for functionality , appearance and responsiveness.
+Tested on [Google Chrome](https://www.google.co.uk/) for functionality , appearance and responsiveness.
 All features passed.

 ### Validator